particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-06-02

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.

 ### TAN release dates 2025-06-02

 [TAN](/reference/technical-advisory-notices/technical-advisory-notices/) (technical advisory notices) now have release date information (starting with TAN009 in 2022).